-- Exceeds Standard (Substantially exceeds requirement of standards) - Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period) - Does Not Meet Standard (Requires Corrective Action)
+- Exceeds Standard (Substantially exceeds requirement of standards) - □ Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period) - Does Not Meet Standard (Requires Corrective Action)

-- Agency's Policies and Protocols Addressing the Prison Rape Elimination Act (PREA) in the Operations Manual - Review of Park Street youth PREA education video developed by Idaho State Police - Translation service is listed in the Interpreters list available on the Howard Center Webpages, Diversity, Equity & Inclusion - HC contract with Language Line Solutions for translation services - Park Street PREA pamphlet reviewed with youth and guardian at intake - Park Street assigned mentor is noted in the treatment plan (responsible for reviewing resident handbook with youth) - Park Street's signed form acknowledging youth's receipt and understanding of resident handbook - Park Street's youth resident handbook (pages 9-10) - Fay Honey Knopp training on bullying and harassment (ongoing PREA education to youth)

-- Youth file reviews demonstrating education provided within 10 days of intake AND signed form by youth understanding zero tolerance for sexual abuse and sexual harassment - Interviews with youth - Interview with Youth Advisors from Park Street who are responsible for reviewing PREA information and youth handbook with youth upon arrival
+- Agency's Policies and Protocols Addressing the Prison Rape Elimination Act (PREA) in the Operations Manual - Review of Park Street youth PREA education video developed by Idaho State Police - Review of Park Street PREA Jeopardy (refresher education throughout the year) - Translation service is listed in the Interpreters list available on the Howard Center Webpages, Diversity, Equity & Inclusion - HC contract with Language Line Solutions for translation services - Park Street PREA pamphlet reviewed with youth and guardian at intake - Park Street assigned mentor is noted in the treatment plan (responsible for reviewing resident handbook with youth) - Park Street's signed form acknowledging youth's receipt and understanding of resident handbook - Park Street's youth resident handbook - Park Street Program Advisor Treatment Outline: Phase 1 indicates PREA training must be done within 7 days of youth's arrival - Fay Honey Knopp training on bullying and harassment (ongoing PREA education to youth) - Youth file reviews demonstrating education provided within 10 days of intake AND signed form by youth understanding zero tolerance for sexual abuse and sexual harassment - Interviews with youth - Interview with Youth Advisors from Park Street who are responsible for reviewing PREA information and youth handbook with youth upon arrival

 The Park Street Program provides several avenues by which youth receive Zero Tolerance information.
-At intake, the Program Director or Clinical Director meets with youth and families to review Park Street Program information.
+At intake, the Program Director or Assistant Director meets with youth and families to review Park Street Program information.
 Currently the new resident receives a youth handbook which provides important information about program rules, youth rights, the grievance process, etc. The handbook states, "As a resident at Park Street you have the right to be treated in a manner that is safe and nurturing.
 Respecting the rights of others means others are not being bullied, harassed or abused by others....
 Staff will not humiliate, exploit, threaten, physically abuse, verbally abuse, or sexually abuse you in any manner.
-If you feel staff has violated this expectation, and you want to make an allegation of misconduct, you can file a grievance...It is also your right if you were abused or harassed by a staff or another resident to report such acts to anyone on your contact list, DCF Centralized Intake, Residential Licensing or Disability Rights Vermont...You may also contact a victim advocate for support" (pages 9-10).
+If you feel staff has violated this expectation, and you want to make an allegation of misconduct, you can file a grievance...It is also your right if you were abused or harassed by a staff or another resident to report such acts to anyone on your contact list, DCF Centralized Intake, Residential Licensing or Disability Rights Vermont...
+You may also contact a victim advocate for support."
 The handbook also describes the formal grievance process and provides a list of numbers youth can call if they feel their rights have been violated.
+All youth interviewed understood the zero-tolerance policy and the avenues for reporting sexual abuse and/or sexual harassment.